Stanwood, Washington: Geography

 Much of downtown Stanwood is located in a 100-year flood zone and is at risk of flooding from the Stillaguamish River, as well as the Skagit River.
 Much of the Stillaguamish delta was reclaimed using a series of levees and dikes that were built in the 1870s and improved by the Works Progress Administration in the 1930s and the city government in the 1990s.
-Some of the failure-prone dikes were later removed in the 2010s to restore habitat areas for native wildlife.
+Some of the failure-prone dikes were later removed in the 2010s and 2020s to restore habitat areas for native wildlife, including a 230 acre wetland owned by the Stillaguamish Tribe of Indians.
 Several civic buildings have also been relocated uphill from the downtown area to prevent floods from hampering the city's vital functions.
 In 2020, the city government began construction of flood controls to redirect stormwater into the Stillaguamish River rather than the sloughs to prevent flooding.
 The project is expected to cost $11 million and take 10 years to complete over six phases.
 A deployable flood barrier at Marine Drive is scheduled to be completed in 2025 and is planned to be supplemented by a new pump and another gate over the BNSF Railway tracks.